Prince Edward Island Auto Insurance Requirements

 In PEI it is mandatory to have car insurance coverage for motorists on the road.
 The following are the mandatory coverage required for a standard automobile policy.

-Third party liability (Section A): This coverage is required up to a limit of at least $200,000.
-This provides protection for the insured against losses due to injury, property damage or death to the third party due to negligence.
+Third-party liability (Section A): This coverage is required up to a limit of at least $200,000.
+This provides protection for the insured against losses due to injury, property damage, or death to the third party due to negligence.
 The limit of $200,000 is applicable for one accident only.
 However, if there is a claim under this coverage for both property damage and bodily injury then the claim for property damage payout will have a cap of $10,000.

-Accidental Benefits (Section B): The accident benefits provide coverage for medical bills, replacement of income etc. In PEI there is a no-fault insurance system followed.
+Accidental Benefits (Section B): The accident benefits provide coverage for medical bills, replacement of income, etc. In PEI there is a no-fault insurance system followed.
 The third parties do have a right to sue in case the damages caused are more than the coverage limits as per this no-fault provision.

-DC-PD: This is also a mandatory coverage for auto insurance policies in PEI.
+DC-PD: This is also mandatory coverage for auto insurance policies in PEI.
 Under this coverage, the insurance company will pay for the portion of the claim for damage to the vehicle or its contents.
-Additionally, it will also cover for any loss of use of the contents or the vehicle for which you have been assessed not at fault.
+Additionally, it will also cover for any loss of use of the contents of the vehicle for which you have been assessed not at fault.

 Optional Available Auto Insurance Coverage in Prince Edward Island

-Collision coverage: This coverage helps to protect the insured against any damages caused due to colliding with another object, vehicle or rolls over due to the collision.
+Collision coverage: This coverage helps to protect the insured against any damages caused due to colliding with another object, vehicle, or rolls over due to the collision.

-Comprehensive coverage: The coverage helps to protect against sudden events such as fire, flood, theft, vandalism etc.
+Comprehensive coverage: The coverage helps to protect against sudden events such as fire, flood, theft, vandalism, etc.

 Penalty For Driving Without Insurance In Prince Edward Island

 It is required as per law to have active car insurance with standard coverage in Prince Edward Island.
 If you are caught driving with no active car insurance then you may face heavy penalties.
-The fine amount could vary from $2000 to $3000 for even a first time offender.
+The fine amount could vary from $2000 to $3000 for even a first-time offender.
 The driving license may be suspended and the vehicle could be impounded too.